mathworks/docmaker/tbx/docerdoc/docerdelete.md

 ```matlab
 docerconvert("C:\daisy\mickey\goofy")
 ```
-also deleted artifacts, this time specified using an *absolute* path.
+also deletes artifacts, this time specified using an *absolute* path.

 ## Details